ot4i/event-filter-pattern/README.md

 event-filter-pattern
 ====================

-content based filtering for events
+content based filtering for events received from IBM MessageSight